jdegraaf3/CSE15L-Lab4/index.md

         In rat lungs, nNOS expression was increased following
 ```
 ## grep -l pattern *
-This command prints every file within a directory that contains the given pattern.
+In linux "-l" means files with match, so this command prints every file within a directory that contains the given pattern.
 This command would be especially useful in finding files of topics that you want to explore within a large directory.

 Example 1:
 ```